 Please be aware that the handbook is updated yearly, while policy adoption and revision may occur throughout the year.
-Changes in policy or other rules that affect Student Handbook provisions will be made available to students and parents through newsletters or other communications.
+The district encourages parents to stay informed of proposed board policy changes by attending board meetings and reviewing newsletters and other communications explaining changes in policy or other rules that affect Student Handbook provisions.
 The district reserves the right to modify provisions of the Student Handbook at any time, whenever it is deemed necessary.
 Notice of any revision or modification will be given as is reasonably practical under the circumstances.